Visualizing Neuronal Unit Responses#

 Note: Some of this content is adapted from the Allen SDK Documentation.

-After processing Neuropixel ecephys data with Kilosort, individual neuronal units have been identified and are stored in the units table, in the Units section of the NWB file.
+After processing Neuropixels ecephys data with Kilosort, individual neuronal units have been identified and are stored in the units table, in the Units section of the NWB file.
 The units table contains information about hypothetical neurons determined by Kilosort.
-With this information and the stimulus information found in the stimulus tables of the Intervals section, this notebook helps examine the spiking behavior of these units in response to stimulus and their associated waveforms
+With this information and the stimulus information found in the stimulus tables of the Intervals section, this notebook helps examine the spiking behavior of these units in response to stimuli and their associated waveforms

 Environment Setup#